Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Set-AzTrafficManagerEndpoint.md

 ## SYNTAX

 ```
-Set-AzureRmTrafficManagerEndpoint -TrafficManagerEndpoint <TrafficManagerEndpoint>
+Set-AzTrafficManagerEndpoint -TrafficManagerEndpoint <TrafficManagerEndpoint>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmTrafficManagerEndpoint** cmdlet updates an endpoint in Azure Traffic Manager.
+The **Set-AzTrafficManagerEndpoint** cmdlet updates an endpoint in Azure Traffic Manager.
 This cmdlet updates the settings from a local endpoint object.
 You can specify the endpoint object either by using the *TrafficManagerEndpoint* parameter or by using the pipeline.

-You can obtain a local object that represents an endpoint by using the Get-AzureRmTrafficManagerEndpoint cmdlet.
+You can obtain a local object that represents an endpoint by using the Get-AzTrafficManagerEndpoint cmdlet.
-Modify the object locally and then use **Set-AzureRmTrafficManagerEndpoint** to commit your changes.
+Modify the object locally and then use **Set-AzTrafficManagerEndpoint** to commit your changes.

 ## EXAMPLES

 ### Example 1: Update an endpoint
 ```
-PS C:\>$TrafficManagerEndpoint = Get-AzureRmTrafficManagerEndpoint -Name "endpoint1" -Type AzureEndpoints -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\>$TrafficManagerEndpoint = Get-AzTrafficManagerEndpoint -Name "endpoint1" -Type AzureEndpoints -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11"
 PS C:\> $TrafficManagerEndpoint.Weight = 20
-PS C:\> Set-AzureRmTrafficManagerEndpoint -TrafficManagerEndpoint $TrafficManagerEndpoint
+PS C:\> Set-AzTrafficManagerEndpoint -TrafficManagerEndpoint $TrafficManagerEndpoint
 ```

-The first command gets an Azure Traffic Manager endpoint by using the **Get-AzureRmTrafficManagerEndpoint** cmdlet.
+The first command gets an Azure Traffic Manager endpoint by using the **Get-AzTrafficManagerEndpoint** cmdlet.
 The command stores the endpoint locally in the $TrafficManagerEndpoint variable.

 The second command changes that endpoint locally.